SixteenThousand/neovim-config/README.md

 #### Notes

-- the next review of the todo list will be in early December
+- the next review of the todo list will be in March
 - echohl seems cool.
 That is all.